0dan0/qr/docs/control/eclipse/README.md

 editing and blending the results in post.

 #### Type 1 - Capture mostly optimized for the totality
 Night Lapse ISO 100, 4s interval, Shutter Auto.
-If you started 15 minutes before totality and stopped 15 minutes after, the result is a ~17 second timelapse, witg 2 seconds in totality (if a 4-minute totality.)
+If you started 15 minutes before totality and stopped 15 minutes after, the result is a ~17 second timelapse, with 2 seconds in totality (if a 4-minute totality.)

 #### Type 2 - Capture optimized for the drop in brightness
 Timelapse ISO 100, 10s interval, but limiting the shutter to 1/30th of a second (a creative choice, my best guess.)
 At 1/30, the last 5-6 stops of the eclipse will be more dramatically show the